RamiAil/selenium-ide-edited-lite/README.md

 You can install them as add-ons after installing the Selenium IDE.

 Note: When compiling the source code inside the git directory, I had a strange error ('sh': Command failed with status (127): [sh .git-fixfiles...]
 (RuntimeError)).
-if you encounter the same error, try copying all the files inside the git directory to a new directory and try to compile them there.
+If you encounter the same error, try copying all the files inside the git directory to a new directory and try to compile them there.

 For information about working with the edited Selenium IDE, please read the HOWTO.txt file.
 For information about changes done to the code, please read the Code Changes.txt file.